dawelab/Breakage-Fusion-Bridge/README.md

 ###### Note: These scripts use dorado version 1.1.1 in a singularity container.
 The only reason a singularity container was used is because at the time this analysis was done Dorado 1.1.1 was the newest version on our HPC and it was only installed in a singularity container.

-1)  dorado_basecall.sh: Basecalls .pod5 files.
+1.  dorado_basecall.sh: Basecalls .pod5 files.
-2)  dorado_demux.sh: Demultiplexes the libraries generated with SQK-NBD114.24
+2.  dorado_demux.sh: Demultiplexes the libraries generated with SQK-NBD114.24

 ## BFB Pipelines

-#### This directory contains the scripts used to do alignment, initial neoteolomere detection, and variant calling.
+#### This directory contains the scripts used to do alignment, initial neotelomere detection, and variant calling.
 There are three scripts here, but all do nearly the same thing.
 The only difference is in Step 1.
 This is the most computationally intense step outside of basecalling and should be done an an HPC.

 Running these scripts in a directory with the name for your sample will result in the easiest analysis.
 The initial command uses a \* wildcard to just grab the unaligned .bam file (or .fq), so be sure there are not other files in the directory.